 Responsibilities

-The scrum master must be part of the team that performs the work or he/she (ScrumMaster) will not be able to properly understand the business value of it, but the scrum master should only participate as a team member to gather insights.
+The scrum master must be part of the team that performs the work, or he/she (ScrumMaster) will not be able to understand the business value of it properly, but the scrum master should only participate as a team member to gather insights.

 Scrum Development Team

-The Scrum Team is made up of cross-functional individuals who work together to deliver products.
+The Scrum Team comprises cross-functional individuals who work together to deliver products.
 They are accountable for the quality of their work and how they feel about it; they must feel that what they are doing is important and valuable.

-The scrum team consists of a suitable mix of skills that are to be self-organizing, cross-functional, and have clear accountability for results.
-Everyone who is involved in the creation or maintenance of software is typically considered part of the development team: developers, testers, quality assurance (QA) specialists, and so on.
+The scrum team consists of a suitable mix of skills that are self-organizing, cross-functional, and have clear accountability for results.
+Everyone involved in software creation or maintenance is typically considered part of the development team: developers, testers, quality assurance (QA) specialists, and so on.

 Report to:

-The ScrumMaster helps resolve impediments (such as making sure that the Product Owner is available to make requirements decisions).
-The ScrumMaster will also ensure that issues of process, tools, and infrastructure are addressed so that the team can function at its highest efficiency; de-escalate conflicts between individuals or teams.
+The ScrumMaster helps resolve impediments (such as ensuring the Product Owner is available to make requirements decisions).
+The ScrumMaster will also address issues of process, tools, and infrastructure so that the team can function at its highest efficiency and de-escalate conflicts between individuals or teams.

 Artifacts In Agile Scrum Methodology